 Rules of Conduct of Insiders Respecting Trading of Securities of the Corporation.
-The Rules of Conduct apply to the members of the Board of Directors and to senior executives of the Corporation and its major subsidiaries.
+The Rules of Conduct apply to the members of the Board of Directors and to senior executives of the Corporation and its major subsidiaries, including all participants to the long term incentive plans of the Corporation.
 Approximately 150 people are subject to the Rules of Conduct.
-The Rules of Conduct provide for "blackout" periods during which trading in the securities of the Corporation is not permitted, and require that prior approval for trading in securities of the Corporation be obtained from either the President and CEO or the Secretary of the Corporation.
+The Rules of Conduct provide for

+"blackout" periods during which trading in the securities of the Corporation is not permitted, and require that prior approval for trading in securities of the Corporation be obtained from either the President and CEO, CFO or the Secretary of the Corporation.

 Disclosure Policy.
-This policy is applicable to the Board of Directors and to all executive officers and employees of the Corporation and its subsidiaries, and is intended to ensure compliance by the Corporation with legal disclosure requirements and good corporate governance.
+The Corporation's Disclosure Policy is applicable to the Board of Directors and to all executive officers and employees of the Corporation and its subsidiaries, and is intended to ensure compliance by the Corporation with legal disclosure requirements and good corporate governance.

 Privacy Policy.
-This policy is intended to protect the privacy of all information related to employees, directors, officers, agents, independent contractors, consultants, advisors, suppliers and customers of the Corporation and its subsidiaries.
+The Privacy Policy adopted by the Corporation was intended to protect the privacy of all information related to employees, directors, officers, agents, independent contractors, consultants, advisors, suppliers and customers of the Corporation and its subsidiaries.
+The Corporation is in the process of amending and restating such Policy to comply with the new regulations.